senseiji/blog4/_posts/data-engineering/2021-11-01-how-can-a-non-iitian-get-into-google.md

 ---

+ # How Can A Non Iitian Get Into Google

 For students of premium institutes like IITs, job opportunities are diverse and plenty.
 Most of these opportunities come from campus placements.